 1b.
 Manual Setup

 Assuming the auto setup is not working for you, simply click the switch to manual setup button.
 This page should look like Manual Setup (fig.2).
 From this page, select the site type and site region that this build belongs to.
 It is important that you select the correct one as this determines which plugins show for download in the core admin on this build.
 You will also see this page contains two new options.

 2. Install Required Plugins

 As you can see in the screenshot above there is a checkbox that says “Install Required Plugins” if you check this box, on setup it will automatically install all plugins and the theme required, for the site type and region selected.
 A new feature of GD cORe is that it will also automatically configure any plugin we have a config preference on.
-For example, it will auto set hummingbird to the ideal settings to optimize for speed and performance.

 3. Import Default Configs